-I am only accepting EMDR intensive therapy clients at this time.
+I am keeping a wait list for EMDR intensive therapy clients at this time.

 Jenni Stevens, Licensed Clinical Mental Health Counselor

 Experienced, trauma-informed, somatic & attachment-focused therapy for your whole being.